Student Demonstration Resources & Guidelines

 Code of Conduct Standard #17: Unauthorized Visitation, Violation of the Guest Policy

 Campus-Wide Noise Regulations and Quiet Hours are defined in the Campus Life/Residence Life section of the Student Handbook.
 Demonstrations may not take place during quiet hours.
-Amplified sound is not permitted at outside events without the prior permission of the Director of Student Activities, Involvement & Leadership (SAIL) or the Assistant Dean of Residence Life & Housing or his/her designee.
+Amplified sound is not permitted at outside events without the prior permission of the Director of Student Activities, Involvement & Leadership (SAIL) or the Director of Residence Life & Housing or their designee.
 Please see the “Disorderly Noise and Quiet Hours” section of the Student Handbook

 A Fixed Exhibit is an on-campus display, intended to communicate a message, that exists for a set period of time.
 Fixed Exhibits include, but are not limited to, ribbons or banners tied to trees or lamp posts; temporary walls or other erected structures; sidewalk chalk; or flags, crosses, signs, or other items planted in the ground.
 Note that displays used temporarily during demonstration are not considered fixed exhibits.
 As stated in the Student Activities Successful Event Planning Guide, fixed exhibits must be approved by the SAIL Office as part of an event registration form.